Glass-ceramic-to-metal seals

-Glass-to-metal seals have been around for many years, with one of the most common uses being lamp bulb seals.
-A more recent invention is glass-ceramic-to-metal seals.
+A glass-ceramic-to-metal seal is a type of mechanical seal which binds glass-ceramic and metal surfaces.
+They are related to glass-to-metal seals, and like them are hermetic (airtight).

 Properties

 Glass-ceramics are polycrystalline ceramic materials prepared by the controlled crystallization of suitable glasses, normally silicates.
 Depending on the starting glass composition and the heat-treatment schedule adopted, glass-ceramics can be prepared with tailored thermal expansion characteristics.
 This makes them ideal for sealing to a variety of different metals, ranging from low expansion tungsten (W) or molybdenum (Mo) to high expansion stainless steels and nickel-based superalloys.

 Glass-ceramic-to-metal seals offer superior properties over their glass equivalents including more refractory behaviour, in addition to their ability to seal successfully to many different metals and alloys.
 They have been used in electrical feed-through seals for such applications as vacuum interrupter envelopes and pyrotechnic actuators, in addition to many applications where a higher temperature capability than is possible with glass-to-metal seals is required, including solid oxide fuel cells.